Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Ergodic Theory of Nonsingular Actions

 \section{Ergodic Theory of Nonsingular Actions}

 In this section, we start with a brief overview of ergodic theory of nonsingular group actions.
-We would first like to mention that any statement related to measure spaces should be thought of as true modulo null sets.
+As stated above, any statement related to measure spaces should be thought of as true modulo null sets.
 Since the underlying group $G$ is countable, this will not lead to any measure theoretic difficulty.
 We start with the definition of nonsingular (also known as quasi-invariant) group action.